 Sunday was to be my last day in Kyoto but I decided to stay an extra day cause I was getting such a sweet deal and my guide book said it was easy enough to make a day trip to Osaka from Kyoto so that was set for Monday leaving me Sunday to see more temples and do the dreaded souvenir shopping.

 The number one temple still on my ta do list was Chionin - 知恩院 because it had the largest bell in Japan, 73 tonnes!
-It was on the side of a hill to so it must have been a bitch carrying it up there.
+It was on the side of a hill too so it must have been a bitch carrying it up there.
 I got to this temple first thing in the morning and largely beat the tourist groups.
-I also got it into my head to hike all the way to the top of the hill through the cemetary presumeably to the Emperor's or someone else important's tomb at the top.
+I also got it into my head to hike all the way to the top of the hill through the cemetery presumeably to the Emperor's or someone else important's tomb at the top.
 This put a bit of a hurtin' on me cause like I said I was sick.

 As was the tradition I didn't eat breakfast until after my first temple and hike.